The global and independent platform for the SAP community.

 Many ERP legacy issues and unanswered SAP questions

-Successful existing SAP customers naturally also have Abap modifications and other legacy challenges.
-At a gathering such as the DSAG Annual Congress 2025 in Bremen, the DSAG Executive Board and DSAG members expect SAP to provide relevant answers to current questions.
+Successful SAP customers off course have Abap modifications and other legacy challenges.
+At events such as the DSAG Annual Congress 2025 in Bremen, DSAG members and the DSAG Executive Board expect SAP to answer current questions.
+The DSAG is the German-speaking SAP User Group, a European counterpart to the ASUG.
 The catalog of open SAP construction sites is long: AI integration, Databricks or SAP BDC, Rise with third-party IT tools, SAP Build versus Joule Studio and public cloud, private cloud, on-prem or a sovereign "on-prem cloud".

-SAP board member Thomas Saueressig did not want to and could not answer any questions about the numerous SAP construction sites and DSAG board chairman Jens Hungershausen apparently agreed with Christian Klein on a friendly approach and cautious cooperation.
+SAP board member Thomas Saueressig declined to answer questions about the numerous SAP construction sites, and DSAG board chairman Jens Hungershausen agreed with Christian Klein on a friendly approach and cautious cooperation.
 Criticism and questions were neither possible nor desired.
-The DSAG members in Bremen were left astonished and ignorant.
+The DSAG members in Bremen were left astonished and in the dark.

-SAP Executive Board member Thomas Saueressig presented the S/4 customizing of jewelry manufacturer Pandora in Bremen.
-The company is a new customer and therefore free of legacy issues.
-The Greenfield project was rolled out in Austria and Germany within a short space of time.
-Saueressig interviewed the successful IT manager at Pandora with great interest.
-Every DSAG member in the audience knew the answers.
-For experienced SAP users, customizing on a greenfield site is not a challenge.
-Saueressig's entertaining interview therefore provided no added value for the DSAG annual congress audience.
+Thomas Saueressig, an SAP Executive Board member, presented a success story at the event in Bremen: the S/4 customization of the jewelry manufacturer Pandora.
+As a new customer, Pandora is free of legacy issues.
+The Greenfield project was quickly implemented in Austria and Germany.
+Saueressig interviewed Pandora's successful IT manager with great interest.
+Every DSAG member in the audience knew what the answers would be.
+For experienced SAP users, customizing on a Greenfield site is not challenging.
+Consequently, Saueressig's entertaining interview provided no added value for the audience at the DSAG Annual Congress.

-After ten years of experimentation, Customer Evolution is at a critical point: an S/4 release change that has not worked for ten years is now to be completed within a few years.
-If Thomas Saueressig continues to lose himself in greenfield fantasies, then it will not work until 2033 - the new, magical date for the final release change.
+After ten years of experimentation, Customer Evolution has reached a critical point: a release change to S/4 that has not worked for ten years must now be completed within a few years.
+If Thomas Saueressig continues to lose himself in Greenfield fantasies, it will not be completed by the new, magical date of 2033 for the final release change.
 However, Saueressig made it unmistakably clear that this is not an extension of the maintenance period.

 SAP legacy license management

-The SAP journey to the cloud is complex and creates new legacy issues if it fails.
-The process was dissected at the DSAG Annual Congress 2024 in Leipzig: Rise with SAP is always two contracts!
-A release change and a rental agreement.
-The existing SAP customer is required to rent a cloud space for the future ERP system.
-At the same time, the Rise transformation process begins, which, like any other IT project, can naturally fail.
-But then the rental contract for the cloud can no longer be canceled: In addition to the legacy burden of an old ERP, a failed S/4, the existing SAP customer then also has the rental costs for an unused cloud space - you can't get any more legacy burden than that!
+The SAP transition to the cloud is complex and can create new legacy issues if unsuccessful.
+This process was discussed at the DSAG Annual Congress 2024 in Leipzig.
+RISE with SAP always involves two contracts: one is a release change, and the other is a rental agreement.
+SAP customers are required to rent cloud space for their future ERP systems.
+The RISE transformation process begins simultaneously.
+Like any other IT project, it can naturally fail.
+However, the rental contract for the cloud cannot be canceled at that point.
+On top of the legacy burden of an old ERP and a failed S/4, the SAP customer would also have rental costs for unused cloud space.
+You couldn't have a more significant legacy burden!

-The DSAG user association refused to provide its members with an exit strategy for this legacy dilemma this year.
-In view of the new harmony between DSAG and SAP, an information event on the subject of Rise and Cloud contracts was not planned.
-DSAG's original motto of "critical and constructive" has obviously become obsolete.
-DSAG members could only hear that there are no legacy issues on the greenfield, so what now?
+This year, the DSAG user association refused to provide its members with an exit strategy for this legacy dilemma.
+Given the new harmony between DSAG and SAP, the DSAG did not plan any informational event on the subject of RISE and cloud contracts.
+The DSAG's original motto of "critical and constructive" has clearly become irrelevant.
+DSAG members were told that there are no legacy issues with Greenfield, so what now?

-Because SAP refused to address the issue of a sovereign cloud for a long time, an on-prem solution was presented shortly before the DSAG Annual Congress 2025.
-Cloud functionality is to be available in the data centers of existing SAP customers.
-SAP is thus opening up a further infrastructure and operating model without providing precise details on function and management.
-How should a "cloud" in the data center of an existing SAP customer be maintained by SAP?
-In Bremen, Thomas Saueressig also failed to answer this question.
-The public cloud of the young existing SAP customer Pandora had to be sufficient as a keynote.
+SAP refused to address the issue of a sovereign cloud for quite a while.
+Shortly before the DSAG Annual Congress 2025, an on-prem solution was presented.
+Cloud functionality will be available in SAP customers' data centers.
+SAP is thus introducing an additional infrastructure and operating model without providing specific information about its functions and management.
+How will SAP maintain a "cloud" in an SAP customer’s data center?
+At the event in Bremen, Thomas Saueressig failed to answer this question.
+The presentation on the new SAP customer Pandora’s public cloud had to suffice as the general keynote.

-However, existing SAP customers are now faced with a choice for many applications: on-prem, private or public cloud.
-There are SAP applications that are available in all three operating models with slightly different functions.
-Which version is suitable for your own company and which version has a future and will be further developed by SAP?
-This question was not answered in Bremen either, but at least it was asked by a DSAG member on the main stage.
-SAP was no longer present at this time - in Bremen, the existing SAP customers and partners were left to their own devices in many ERP cases.
+However, many SAP customers are now faced with three options for their applications: on-prem, private cloud, or public cloud.
+Some SAP applications are available in all three operating models, albeit with slightly different functions.
+Which version is suitable for your company, and which version has a future and will be further developed by SAP?
+This question was not answered in Bremen, but at least a DSAG member asked it on the main stage.
+By this time, SAP was no longer present—in Bremen, SAP customers and partners were left to their own devices in many ERP cases.

-In front of around 5000 congress participants, SAP board member Thomas Saueressig presented a barely relevant, young public cloud solution.
-Because the many DSAG members are successful and long-standing SAP customers, the insights gained were limited.
-It would therefore be important to answer the questions: What happens to my Abap modifications, how can I link ECC and BTP, do AI and Joule work with a sovereign on-prem ERP in my own data center?
-None of the relevant questions are answered by Thomas Saueressig.
+In front of around 5,000 congress participants, SAP board member Thomas Saueressig presented a barely relevant, new public cloud solution.
+Because many DSAG members are long-standing and successful SAP customers, the insights gained were limited.
+In light of this, it is important to address the following questions: What will happen to my ABAP modifications?
+How can I link ECC and BTP?
+Do AI and Joule work with a sovereign on-premises ERP in my own data center?
+Thomas Saueressig did not answer any of these questions.

-But S/4 conversion succeeds without legacy.
-Without legacy, the young existing SAP customer stays on time and on budget.
-With legacy, the release change from ECC 6.0 to S/4 becomes an expensive and very complex challenge - as SAP board member Thomas Saueressig knows.
-At the DSAG Annual Congress in Bremen, Saueressig chose the simple and risk-free route.
+However, S/4 conversion succeeds without legacy.
+Without legacy, the young SAP customer can stay on time and on budget.
+However, with legacy, the release change from ECC 6.0 to S/4 becomes an expensive and complex challenge, as SAP board member Thomas Saueressig is well aware.
+At the DSAG Annual Congress in Bremen, Saueressig chose the simple, risk-free route.

 avatar